Issues & Articles

 1. Plagiarism Screening Phase (The Day for Article Submission)

 Business & Management Studies: An International Journal (BMIJ) is the first to search for plagiarism in article submissions.

 Plagiarism screening of the article is made on the day of application in article applications.
 If the study's plagiarism report is in line with the journal criteria, the next step, the Article Pre-Review (Scientific Qualification) Stage, is passed on the day of application.
-If the plagiarism report is not suitable, the situation is notified to the authors, and the first stage process continues.
+If the plagiarism report is unsuitable, the situation is notified to the authors, and the first stage process continues.

 2. Paper Pre-Review (Scientific Competency) Stage (Within 3 Days After Article Submission)

-After the submitted article passes the plagiarism screening stage, it is taken to the article Pre-Review (Scientific Competency) Stage to measure its scientific competence before its acceptance to the Referee Review Process.
+After the submitted article passes the plagiarism screening stage, it is taken to the Pre-Review (Scientific Competency) Stage to measure its scientific competence before its acceptance to the Referee Review Process.
 At this stage, articles are pre-reviewed based on the following criteria:

 - Compliance with the aims and scope of the journal,